 In their official statement, the ICO concluded that there was “a lack of adequate training, including face-to-face training on data protection” and that the “on-going contraventions were not identified by anyone at Mermaids during the period of operation of the insecure email system, which demonstrates that the training was inadequate and / or ineffective”.
 This scathing review of the organisation’s data protection training regime, particularly their comment about ‘face-to-face training’, led us to wonder: is digital training enough?

 Aside from its comments on Mermaids’ training practices, the ICO has made clear in its guidance that organisations must provide their staff with both national and sector specific training on data protection.
-It has suggested that all members of staff should complete basic training on several key areas, including handling An individual who can be identified or is identifiable from data. rights requests, data sharing, information security, records management, and personal data breaches.
+It has suggested that all members of staff should complete basic training on several key areas, including handling Under UK and EU data protection regulation, data subjects have a number of rights available to them, including the right to be informed, access, rectification, erasure, restrict processing, data portability, to object and further rights in relation to automated decision making and profiling. requests, data sharing, information security, records management, and personal data breaches.
 In its “Findings from ICO consensual data protection audits and follow-up audit of police forces” report, it highlights that there should be comprehensive “data protection training programmes” to ensure that all staff understand their obligations under the relevant legislation.

 The ICO has also recommended that organisations have dedicated resources available to deliver training to staff.
-This training should also be regularly reviewed to ensure that it is up to date with the current rules and guidelines and should be approved by an organisation’s An independent data protection expert whose role includes the monitoring of internal compliance, advising on data protection obligations and acting as a contact point for data subjects and the supervisory authority.
-(DPO) or governance manager.
+This training should also be regularly reviewed to ensure that it is up to date with the current rules and guidelines and should be approved by an organisation’s Data Protection Officer (DPO) or governance manager.

 Since the ICO has been clear that training is essential for compliance, the question becomes which type of training is the most effective?
 Since the start of the pandemic, we have seen a shift to online spaces, including for training.
 But is digital training enough to ensure compliance with data protection laws?
 Short answer, probably not.